 Online shopping has been around for a while now.
 However, the largest shift in consumer inclination towards online shopping came with the onset of the COVID-19 pandemic.
+Therefore, every business seeking to survive this consumer behavior change must keep up with emerging trends in the industry.
+Here are some route planning trends and innovations that you may want to consider.

 According to experts, the demand for last-mile delivery is expected to grow by 78 percent globally by 2030.